letstri/nixle/docs/introduction/why.md

 ## Solution

 That's where **Nixle** comes in.
 It's designed to solve these problems by providing a simple and intuitive way to create well-structured applications with minimal code.
-Nixle builds on top of popular frameworks like Express, Elysia, and Nitro, giving developers a consistent and familiar experience.
+Nixle builds on top of popular frameworks like Fastify, Express, Elysia, Hono, and Nitro, giving developers a consistent and familiar experience.

 One of the great things about Nixle is that it's built with **TypeScript**, which brings many benefits like type safety and code completion.
 This makes it easier to write code and reduces the number of bugs in your application.